appriss/climax/README.markdown

 This is excellent for stopping a long running process without interrupting its work.
 By sending an :exit or :quit event, whether through the Control DRb or from your application itself, your application will be allowed to finish processing its current unit of work before exiting.

+For your convenience there is also a 'climax_has_event?' method that returns true only if there are events waiting on the event queue.

 Generating a New Application
 ============================